LGA Climate Action Group (CAG)

-Across the country, councils are taking urgent actions in their local areas to combat the negative impacts of climate change and to reduce their carbon emissions to net zero or carbon neutral by 2050.
-Climate change effects all areas of council work including but not limited to transport, energy, housing, procurement, commercialisation and economic growth.
-There needs to be a continued conversation around how councils can adapt and mitigate the effects of climate change and have access to the most recent and reliable research available.
+Across the country, councils are taking urgent actions in their local areas to reduce their carbon emissions to net zero or carbon neutral by 2050.
+Sustainability permeates all areas of council work including but not limited to transport, energy, housing, procurement, commercialisation, and economic growth.

 Chair: Julie Greaves, Head of Sustainability at Hertfordshire County Council